Ravindhart/Implementation-of-Algorithms/README.md

 # Implementation-of-Algorithms
-This repository contains the jave code for implementating advance algorithms and data structures LinkedLists
+This repository contains the jave code for implementating advance algorithms and data structures.
+LinkedLists
 Stacks
 Queues